Rohingya genocide: Massacres and killings

 In August 2018, a study estimated that more than 24,000 Rohingya people were killed by the Burmese military and local Buddhists since the "clearance operations" which had started on 25 August 2017.
 The study also estimated that over 18,000 Rohingya Muslim women and girls were raped, 116,000 Rohingyans were beaten, and 36,000 Rohingyans were thrown into fires.
 It was also reported that at least 6,700 to 7,000 Rohingya people including 730 children were killed in the first month alone since the crackdown started.
 The majority of them died from gunshots while others were burned to death in their homes.
 The sources described their killings as "violent deaths".
 There were also reports of mass killings of Rohingyas by the military and Buddhist vigilantes in Chut Pyin village near Rathedaung.
 Chris Lewa, director of the Arakan Project stated that they had received reports of 130 being killed in the village.
-On 7 September 2017, The Guardian reported a mass killing of Rohingyas at the Tula Toli village and called it the Tula Toli Massacre.
+On 7 September 2017, The Guardian reported a mass killing of Rohingyas at the Tula Toli village and called it the Tula Toli massacre.
 According to the Arakan Project, evidence of likely mass graves was uncovered, including time stamped mobile phone metadata indicating an 27 August date.

 In February 2018, Reuters reported a massacre event which occurred in Rakhine state's Inn Din village on 2 September 2017.
 This event is known as the Inn Din massacre.
 Ten Rohingya men, all of whom were captured from the Rohingya village of Inn Din, were killed by members of the Burmese army and Buddhist villagers who formed an "informal militia" to attack Rohingya villages.
 The victims were taken from hundreds of Rohingya villagers who gathered near a beach to seek safety.
 Reuters identified all ten victims: five of the men were fishermen, two were shopkeepers, one was an Islamic teacher, and the last two were high school students.

-The Rohingya group Arakan Rohingya Society for Peace and Human Rights, based in the Cox's Bazar refugee camp and founded by Rohingya leader Mohibullah, have documented thousands of incidents of killings across Buthidaung, Rathedaung and Maungdaw, as well as evidence of mass graves.
+On 9 March 2024, a Myanmar Police Force artillery shell struck the Aung Mingalar district of Sittwe.
+Five Rohingya were killed, and ten (including children) were seriously injured.

+On 5 August 2024, the Arakan Army attacked Rohingya civilians in Maungdaw Township, Rakhine State killing 221.
+According to the Rohingya news group, Kaladan Press, the attack was possibly triggered by a large gathering of RSO fighters near the massacre area.